 WHAT DTN DOES:

 - Provide advice for industry on how to better impact Geneva based policy makers.

 - Advise and support WTO Missions on industry’s digital trade interests using a locally-tailored ‘voice’.

 - Report back on WTO Member discussions, improving industry intelligence.

 - Help align capital-global advocacy activities and improve advocacy impact.

-- A dedicated resource would also make it easier for business delegates who visit Geneva to understand who the digital trade champions are and which delegations still need persuading improving advocacy impact.
+- Make it easier for business delegates who visit Geneva to understand who the digital trade champions are and which delegations still need persuading, to improve advocacy impact.